Fighter: Dragoon

 3rd-level Dragoon feature

 You have gained a wealth of knowledge about dragons.
-You have Advantage on Survival checks to track dragons, as well as on Intelligence checks to recall information about them.
+You deal an additional 1d4 damage with weapon attacks against dragons, and you have Advantage on Wisdom checks to detect and track dragons, as well as on Intelligence checks to recall information about them.
 When you gain this feature, you also learn to speak and read Draconic.
 If you already speak this language, you may select another.

 Dragon Knight